 If you do refinance, make sure the term of the new loan matches the remaining term of your existing mortgage, otherwise you may be at least partially buying your lower payment by adding many years of payments on the back end of the loan.

 Extending the loan term is common with refinances, and can give the appearance of greater savings than is actually true.

 A former mortgage customer of mine recently called about refinancing his mortgage.
 After explaining that I was in “mortgage refugee retirement,” he said that he had been approached by a lender who was offering an extremely low rate for him to refinance.
 But there was a catch: on a loan amount of just over $200,000 he would pay $8,000 in closing costs and another $6,000 for prepaid taxes and insurance.

-This is standard operating procedure in the mortgage world—sell the homeowner on rate and payment.
+This is standard operating procedure in the mortgage world – sell the homeowner on rate and payment.
 If you’re also a rate-and-payment junkie, keep a couple of things in mind.
-First, the borrower is sacrificing equity in a declining market; second, should selling his home become necessary, he will be impaired by this transaction.
+First, the borrower is sacrificing equity in a declining market; second, should selling their home become necessary, they will be impaired by this transaction.

 Never be anxious to “buy” a lower rate with a higher loan balance.
 The housing market of the past few years has left homeowners needing to protect equity as much as anything else.

 Oh, and in case you’re interested, my former customer didn’t do the refinance.

 Changes in the mortgage lending industry – as well as declining equity – have made it difficult or even impossible for many homeowners to even qualify for a refinance.
 If you’re one of those who can’t get a loan, don’t fret.
 There is another way – want to know what it is?

 Painfully simple and definitely “old school,” it was how people handled their mortgages until about a generation ago.
 Maybe you can’t pay it off right now, but you can accelerate the payments and pay it off much quicker than you think.